-Note that "Transparent" function "obeys" the ADR envelope, so a slow attack, decay or release will cause the transparent audio to fade rather than instantly disappearing.
+Note that "Transparent" function "obeys" the ADSR envelope, so a slow attack, decay or release will cause the transparent audio to slowly fade in or out rather than instantly disappearing.

-3.8.
+3.7.
 The Output Section

 BeatChop's output section provides three controls: